Weight of Circumstances

-1. Weight of circumstances — Strong will argument
+1. Weight of Circumstances – Strong Will Argument

 In 1960, Charles de Gaulle, the President of the French Republic, held a referendum on the question of the independence of Algeria, with which France had been at war since 1954.
 He urged the people to vote for Algerian independence.

-Charles de Gaulle, December 20th 1960 Speech[1].
+Charles de Gaulle, speech of December 20, 1960 [1].

 But has the last word been said?
 Must hope disappear?
 Is defeat final?
 No!